StochasticBiology/hypertraps-ct/examples-XOR-AND-OR/README.txt

 Two examples of data simulated under models expressed as DAGs with XOR, AND, OR relationships.
+We use a sample size used of 500, on the upper range of sample sizes for many cancer cross-sectional data sets.
+This sample size, however, makes it really hard to detect some patterns.
+In fact, H-ESBCN cannot detect the true patterns (even when the model was generated under H-ESBCN).
+When HypertTraPS-ct was run with much larger samples sizes (not shown here) it was able to achieve much better performance.

 Files:
 - XOR-AND-OR-X3-example.R